ufz/ogs/web/content/docs/devguide/getting-started/prerequisites/index.md

 Install CMake via Kitware's APT Repository by [following their instructions](https://apt.kitware.com/).

+If something goes wrong there, check, if Kitware related keyrings in /usr/share/keyrings are readable to everyone.

 For other Linux distributions you want to use your distributions package manager, [pip](https://pypi.org/project/cmake/) or [snap](https://snapcraft.io/cmake).
 </div>